Fatema Chowdhury Paru

-Fatema Chowdhury Paru (August 4, 1944 – Unknown) was a politician from Sylhet district in Bangladesh who was a Member of Parliament for the reserved 24-seat constituency.
+Fatema Chowdhury Paru (4 August 1944 – 25 December 2002) was a politician from Sylhet district in Bangladesh who was a member of parliament for the reserved 24-seat constituency.

 Early life

 Paru was born on 4 August 1944 in Rankeli village of Golapganj Upazila, Sylhet District, East Bengal, British India.
 She was the first daughter of the late Abdul Hamid Hamdu Miah.
 In 1973, she passed HSC from Sylhet Government Women's College.
 Her brother Yamin Chowdhury received the title of Bir Bikram.

 Career

-Paru was a Member of Parliament nominated by the Bangladesh Nationalist Party from the women's seat 24 of the Second, Fifth and Sixth Jatiya Sangsad.
+Paru was a member of parliament nominated by the Bangladesh Nationalist Party from the women's seat 24 of the second, fifth and sixth Jatiya Sangsad.
 She has died.